CJGY-FM: History

 On January 27, 2016, the station received CRTC approval to add new FM transmitters in Dawson Creek (96.7 MHz) and Fort St. John, British Columbia (97.1 MHz).
 The transmitters, which commenced broadcasting in Summer 2016, repeat the same programs as CJGY-FM, but with local inserts, including news, weather and community information.
 In 2017, the station was sold to Golden West Broadcasting.

 In 2023, Golden West requested a license amendment that would allow the station to broadcast a format based on popular music, citing that the Christian format had a small audience and was not profitable.
 The amendment was approved by the CRTC in January 2024.

 On May 7, 2025, Vista Radio filed an application with the CRTC to acquire CJGY from Golden West; the sale was approved on October 31, 2025.
 The sale made CJGY a sister station to CFRI-FM.
+On January 5, 2026, the station flipped to contemporary hit radio as 96.3 Sun FM, with CFRI concurrently flipping from CHR to mainstream rock.

 Rebroadcasters

 CJGY-FM has the following rebroadcasters: